rpcme/afr-workshop-cc3220sf/Lab1.md

 ### Create an AWS Account

 This lab, and all other labs, require an AWS account.
-To create an AWS Account, follow the instructions on the https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/ AWS website.
+To create an AWS Account, follow the [instructions on the AWS website](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

 ### Install Required Software

+Note on the USB stick: on some Windows computers, you may be prohibited from running the installer from the USB drive.
+If you get an error executing the installer, copy the installer to C:\Temp and then run it from C:\Temp.

 #### Texas Instruments Code Composer Studio